NewYaroslav/aes-cpp/README.md

 ### Build flags for acceleration
 * CMake option: `AES_CPP_ENABLE_AESNI` (default **ON**) adds the necessary compiler flags on GCC/Clang x86 targets.
-* GCC/Clang: pass `-maes -mpclmul -msse2 -mssse3` to compile AES-NI/PCLMUL code
+* GCC/Clang: pass `-maes -mpclmul` to compile AES-NI/PCLMUL code paths.
-  paths (selected at runtime).
-* MSVC: intrinsics available by default; CPUID selects the path at runtime.
+* MSVC: AES-NI intrinsics enabled by default; `/arch:AVX2` is optional for wider SIMD.
+CPUID selects the path at runtime.
 * Without these flags, the software path is always used.

 ## Windows Build